← All workflows

 What it handles

-• Comprehensive covered persons register with beneficial ownership mapping
+• Comprehensive covered persons register with beneficial ownership analysis

 • Tailored questionnaires mapped to each disqualifying event category